JamesH003/flight_academy/README.md

 It is still in its early development stages, although it already has a newsletter, and links for social media marketing.

-Social media can potentially build a community of users around the business, and boost site visitor numbers, especially when using larger platforms such a Facebook.
+Social media can potentially build a community of users around the business, and boost site visitor numbers, especially when using larger platforms such as Facebook.

 A newsletter list can be used by the business to send regular messages to site users.
 For example, what items are on special offer, new items in stock,